Religion in the United Arab Emirates

-Islam is both the official and majority religion in the United Arab Emirates, professed by approximately 62% of the population.
-The Al Nahyan and Al Maktoum ruling families adhere to Sunni Islam of Maliki school of jurisprudence.
-Many followers of the Hanbali school of Sunni Islam are found in Sharjah, Umm al-Quwain, Ras al-Khaimah and Ajman.
-Their followers include the Al Qasimi ruling family.
-Other religions represented in the country including Christianity, Hinduism, Buddhism, Judaism and Sikhism are practiced by non-nationals.
+Islam is the majority and official religion in the United Arab Emirates, professed by 75% of the population as of 2020.
+63% are Sunni, 7% are Shia and 4% follow another branch of Islam.
+The royals families of Al Nahyan and Al Maktoum ruling families adhere to the Maliki school of jurisprudence.
+As such, the Maliki school remains the UAE's dominant school of thought and is sometimes used in legal sharia rulings.
+The other main religions present in the country include Christianity (13%), Hinduism (6%), and Buddhism (3%).
+Zoroastrians, Druze, Baha'i, Judaism, and Sikhism are also practiced by some non-nationals.
+1% of the population is agnostic.

+Abrahamic religions

 Islam

-The constitution designates Islam as the official religion, with over 90% of the Emirati population are Sunni Islam.
-The vast majority of the remainder 5-10% are Shia Muslims, who are concentrated in the Emirates of Dubai and Sharjah.
+The constitution designates Islam as the official religion, with over 90% of the Emirati population are Sunni Islam, mainly following the Maliki school.
+The vast majority of the remainder 5–10% are Shia Muslims, who are concentrated in the Emirates of Dubai and Sharjah.
 Although no official statistics are available for the breakdown between Sunni and Shia Muslims among noncitizen residents, media estimates suggest less than 20 percent of the noncitizen Muslim population are Shia.
+The majority of the UAE's population is Muslim, with both citizens and a significant portion of the expatriate community adhering to Islam.
+Among UAE nationals, nearly all are Muslim, and Islam is integral to their identity.

-The federal General Authority of Islamic Affairs and Endowments (Awqaf) oversee the administration of Sunni mosques, except in Dubai, where they are administered by the Dubai’s Islamic Affairs and Charitable Activities Department (IACAD).
+The federal General Authority of Islamic Affairs and Endowments (Awqaf) oversee the administration of Sunni mosques, except in Dubai, where they are administered by the Dubai's Islamic Affairs and Charitable Activities Department (IACAD).
 The Awqaf distributes weekly guidance to Sunni imams regarding the themes and content of khutbah with a published script every week which are posted on its website.
 The Awqaf applied a three-tier system in which junior imams followed the Awqaf khutbah script closely; midlevel imams prepared sermons according to the topic or subject matter selected by Awqaf authorities; and senior imams had the flexibility to choose their own subject for their khutbah.
 Some Shia religious leaders in Shia majority mosques chose to follow Awqaf-approved weekly addresses, while others write their own khutbah.
 The government funds and supports Sunni mosques, with the exception of those considered private, and all Sunni imams as considered government employees.